shunchaowang/paas/activemq-artemis/README.md

-# Platform As A Service of Kafka
+# Platform As A Service of ActiveMQ Artemis

-- Run Kafka in docker
+- Run ActiveMQ in docker

 - The project can be used in development environment